-Figure 2: Partial unfolding of Dekker's algorithm algorithm with asymmetric cycles.
+Fig. 2.
+Partial unfolding of Dekker's algorithm algorithm with asymmetric cycles.

-event e additional boolean variables that represent an integer up to r (the so-called rank of e), where r is a large enough number.
-Then, for each pair $(e, f) \in R$, one introduces a clause $(e \land f) \rightarrow [e < f]$, where [e < f] is an additional variable that, if true, forces the rank of e to be less than the rank of f.
+Several encodings have been proposed in the literature for acyclicity constraints, including transitive closure and ranks (see, e.g., [4]).
+In the ranking method, one introduces for each event e additional boolean variables that represent an integer up to r (the so-called rank of e), where r is a large enough number.
+Then, for each pair $(e, f) \in R$, one introduces a clause $(e \wedge f) \rightarrow [e < f]$, where [e < f] is an additional variable that, if true, forces the rank of e to be less than the rank of f.
 Naturally, this clause is only necessary if e and f are in the same strongly connected component (SCC) of R.

 A lower bound for r is the length of the longest chain in \nearrow that does not contain a cycle; however, finding the latter is itself an NP-complete problem.
 A simple upper bound for r is the size of the largest SCC of R. To further reduce this upper bound, one can exploit the fact that C is causally closed and that every cycle in R contains at least two edges stemming from \nearrow .
-Consider the relation $R' := \{ (e,g) \mid \exists f, h : e \nearrow f \leq g \nearrow h \}$.
+Consider the relation $R' := \{ (e,g) \mid \exists f,h : e \nearrow f \leq g \nearrow h \}$.
 One can easily see that any causally closed set of events contains a cycle in R iff it contains a cycle in R', so r can be bounded by the largest SCC of R' instead.